matrix-org/synapse/docs/development/database_schema.md

  * The Synapse codebase defines a constant `synapse.storage.schema.SCHEMA_VERSION` which represents the expectations made about the database by that version.
 For example, as of Synapse v1.36, this is `59`.
+This version should be incremented whenever a backwards-incompatible change is made to the database format (normally via a `delta` file)

+ * The Synapse codebase defines a constant `synapse.storage.schema.SCHEMA_COMPAT_VERSION` which represents the minimum database versions the current code supports.
+   Whenever the Synapse code is updated to assume backwards-incompatible changes made to the database format, `synapse.storage.schema.SCHEMA_COMPAT_VERSION` is also updated so that administrators can not accidentally roll back to a too-old version of Synapse.

- * The database stores a "compatibility version" in `schema_compat_version.compat_version` which defines the `SCHEMA_VERSION` of the oldest version of Synapse which will work with the database.
+   The database stores a "compatibility version" in `schema_compat_version.compat_version` which defines the `SCHEMA_VERSION` of the oldest version of Synapse which will work with the database.
 On startup, if `compat_version` is found to be newer than `SCHEMA_VERSION`, Synapse will refuse to start.

-   Synapse automatically updates this field from `synapse.storage.schema.SCHEMA_COMPAT_VERSION`.
+   Synapse automatically updates `schema_compat_version.compat_version` from `synapse.storage.schema.SCHEMA_COMPAT_VERSION` during start-up.

- * Whenever a backwards-incompatible change is made to the database format (normally via a `delta` file), `synapse.storage.schema.SCHEMA_COMPAT_VERSION` is also updated so that administrators can not accidentally roll back to a too-old version of Synapse.
+ * The Synapse codebase defines a constant `synapse.storage.schema.BACKGROUND_UPDATES_COMPAT_VERSION` which represents the earliest supported background updates.

+   On startup, if there exists any background update (via the `background_updates.ordering` column) older than `BACKGROUND_UPDATES_COMPAT_VERSION`, Synpase will refuse to start.

+   This is useful for adding delta files which assume background updates have finished; overall maintenance of Synapse (by allowing for removal of code supporting old background updates); among other things.

+   `BACKGROUND_UPDATES_COMPAT_VERSION` must be < the latest [full schema dump](#full-schema-dumps).

 Generally, the goal is to maintain compatibility with at least one or two previous releases of Synapse, so any substantial change tends to require multiple releases and a